 You can spend a length of time together...when not in bed

-Listen, it's pretty easy to spend insane stretches of time in bed when you just started dating a new person you're crazy about, lost in Netflix, delivery, and frequent pauses to bone.
-But when you don't have the laptop or sex as a crutch, how do you actually dig the other person's company?
+Listen, it's pretty easy to spend insane stretches of time in bed when you just started dating a new person you like, lost in Netflix, delivery, and frequent pauses to make out.
+But when you don't have the laptop as a crutch, how do you actually dig the other person's company?
 Does a harmony still exist while vertical for longer than it takes to pass a club line?
 This is important, guys.

 You guys laugh at the same things